 As it has been a tradition for centuries, the core of communal life is the clubs, such as the Women’s Club, Youth Club and Children’s Corner, and their activities are tightly connected with their area of interest.
 For example, the Children’s Corner provides for informal education on Sundays when children are taught about the basic concepts of Judaism, holidays, customs and tradition.
 The women preserve the tradition by transmitting it to the younger generations, by preserving the Jewish cuisine and making handicraft with Jewish symbols.

 The activities of the Community are varied.
 In 2004 the choir of the Community was founded, and it was named after Mois Hason, the renowned Jewish composer and conductor from Skopje who lost his life during the Second World War.
 The choir aims at preserving and promoting the traditional spiritual and secular music of the Sephardi.
 Furthermore, the Community has got a library and publishing activity – to date more than a dozen books and translations have been published.

 Beth Yaakov Synagogue was consecrated in the building of the Jewish Community in 2000.
 It was named after the old Skopje synagogue that was damaged in the earthquake of 1963.
 The new synagogue was built and decorated in accordance with the customs and traditions of Sephardic Jews, and operates as a Sephardic Orthodox synagogue.
 The parokhet that adorns the Holy Ark is the one that hung on the Ark in the old Skopje synagogue and dates back to 5698 according to the Jewish calendar.

 On March 11, 2011, the Holocaust Memorial Centre was inaugurated in Skopje and hosted an exhibition entitled “Macedonian Chronicle: The Story of Sephardic Jews in the Balkans”.

-The Republic of Macedonia and Israel enjoy full diplomatic relations that can be described as good and friendly.
+The Republic of North Macedonia and Israel enjoy full diplomatic relations that can be described as good and friendly.